Patagonia Tres Backpack 25L

-- Main compartment has plenty of room for extra notebooks or an extra outfit for after work
+- The main compartment has plenty of room for extra notebooks or workout clothes for the gym

-- Front organization keeps cords and accessories where you want them
+- The zip-closing front stash pocket keeps cords and accessories where you want them

-- Converts from backpack to shoulder bag or briefcase with ease
+- Our Tres Pack converts from backpack to shoulder bag to briefcase with ease

-- Highly breathable mesh on the back panel and shoulder harness for all-day carrying comfort
+- Designed with highly breathable mesh on the back panel and shoulder harness for all-day carrying comfort

 - 873 g (1 lb 14.8 oz)